Understanding the Area Under a Velocity-Time Graph: A thorough look

 Q: How accurate is approximating the area using the trapezoidal rule compared to integration?

 A: The trapezoidal rule offers a reasonable approximation, particularly when the number of trapezoids is increased.
-However, integration provides the exact value.
+That said, integration provides the exact value.
 The accuracy of the trapezoidal rule depends on the shape of the curve and the number of trapezoids used.
 The finer the division, the more accurate the result will be.

 Q: Can I apply this concept to other types of graphs, like acceleration-time graphs?